 Business process platforms such as those from Pega, IBM and Oracle only require you to insert – natural language – business rules to create solutions that once relied on complex programming.

-When it comes to business agility, the best app might be no app.
-Hold that thought.
+When it comes to extreme business agility, the best app might be no app at all.

 Part of Capgemini’s TechnoVision 2016 update series.
 See the overview here.